 If your dog hates the toothbrush these Dog Finger Toothbrushes are gentler on gums and help you to get into areas that a toothbrush can’t reach.

 Make sure that your dog’s teeth are in the best condition by giving him a daily dental chew.
-Mine love fish skin cubes.
-The smell of fish is very strong so I keep mine in an airtight container.

 Coconut oil will also help with dental hygiene.
 In addition, it will give a beautiful shiny coat too.

 Give your dog a small piece of carrot or apple to munch on.
 This will remove plaque, clean teeth and improve smelly breath.